CODA-Team/AnalogGym/README.md

 ## **Contact**

-If you have any questions, are seeking collaboration, or would like to contribute circuit designs, please contact us at [j.t.li@i4ai.org](mailto:j.t.li@i4ai.org).
+If you have any questions, are seeking collaboration, or would like to contribute circuit designs, please get in touch with us at [j.t.li@i4ai.org](mailto:j.t.li@i4ai.org).

 <img src="./docs/images/logos/4school.png" alt="school_logo" width="90%"/>